David Walliams: Hide the Sausage

-Criticism and violent reaction from theatre goers

 Matt Lucas discussed the 'Hide the Sausage' sketch in his 2017 autobiography titled Little Me and claimed that some audience members reacted with violence.
 Lucas wrote that "during a game of 'Hide the Sausage', he would almost always wrestle the trousers off some poor lad" adding that, "You could never get away with that today.
 In fact he didn't always get away with it then.
 Sometimes David would get a clout for his troubles and I'd see him in the wings afterwards, nursing a sore ear."

 Critics of the sketch included human rights campaigner Peter Tatchell who said it, "crosses a red line into the sexual humiliation of young men."
 Tatchell added:Walliams' portrayal of a predatory paedophile is not funny.
 It's sickening and unacceptable.
 That sketch should not be repeated anywhere.
 It should be withdrawn from public viewing and filed in a film archive so that future historians have evidence of what passed for 'comedy' only 13 years ago.
 Some viewers will have interpreted Walliams as playing the trope of gay men as predators and paedophiles.
 Even though Walliams supports the LGBT+ community, his depiction plays into the hands of those who wrongly equate homosexuality with the exploitation of young people.